Watermelon had a high glycemic index of 80 until it was updated in 2021 to 50, making it a low glycemic fruit.

 Water in Watermelon

-Water's role in blood glucose management is to flush sugar out of the blood.
+Water's role in blood glucose management is to flush glucose out of the blood.

-With 91% water, watermelon will hydrate you and simultaneously flush its own sugars out of your blood.
+With 91% water, watermelon will hydrate you and simultaneously flush sugars out of the blood.

 How Much Watermelon Should a Diabetic Eat?